safeserializer/safeserializer/README-edit.md

 # lazydf - Serialization of nested objects to binary format
+An alternative to pickle, but may use pickle if safety is not needed.

 Principle: Start from the simplest and safest possible and try to be fast.
 * try orjson
   * `dict`, `str`, `int`, etc